Introduction to the Numerous Cassava Products (47 By-Products)

 1. Cassava peel

-The cassava peel is the outer skin of the cassava root which is discarded by traditional cassava processors.
+The cassava peel is one of the byproducts of cassava used in producing other cassava products, like feeds.
+It is the outer skin of the cassava root which is discarded by traditional cassava processors.

 And we also believe that the research being carried out along the cassava value chain will find more usefulness of the cassava peels.